kaiorosa1/100-days-of-code/r1-log.md

 I've finish the project about converting a decimal to the roman equivalent.
 It wasn't very hard but my solution was not the best one but it worked.

+### R1D59

+I've worked for almost an hour and a half and now I understand how people are not consistent with habits.
+I didn't finish any challenge and this is the last one I need to work on before getting my certification.